timlinux/nix-config/README.md

 The scheme of this flake provides three main types of imports:

 1. **configurations** - these are meta collections of components to e.g. set up your desktop environment or a suite of applications.
-2. **modules** - these are atomic units of functionality you can add to your system.
-Many of them will be added though your chosen configuration, but you may choose to add specific modules.
+2. **software** - these are atomic units of functionality you can add to your system.
+Many of them will be added though your chosen configuration, but you may choose to add specific software.
 For example locale, biometrics etc.
 3. **users** - This is a list of one or more users that you want to have accounts on your system.

 There is no "one size fits all" here, but a good starting point will be to look at other hosts and copy their config.
 For example, here is my list of imports for my system which has a fingerprint reader (needs to be a linux supported reader), a Portuguese keyboard and zfs with encryption enabled: